OlibabaTV/Introduction-to-GitHub/README.md

 # **Introduction**

-### GitHub is a great tool for developers to leverage on and work on projects together irespective of their locations.
+GitHub is a great tool for developers to leverage on and work on projects together irespective of their locations.
 GitHub give users access to collaborate and network for team project execution.
+GitHub gives your project online exposure and security.
+Developers can host their software code and store project documentation on GitHub.
+This page will guide you through on some basics of Github operation.

 # **What is GitHub**